Contact / Donate Page

 Of course, the main reason why those types of criticisms are made in the first place is because the counter-arguments to the criticisms are not easy enough to find before writing them.
 This is one reason why I created several FAQs pages that I can redirect people to read for common questions/criticisms that someone is likely to make against this blog’s philosophy.

 The other reason I created the FAQs pages is that they’re an effective introduction and persuasion tool.
 I can recall that John Stossel’s method of answering FAQs in his pro-Libertarianism videos were effective in persuading me to convert Libertarianism when I became a Libertarian (until I eventually rejected it).
 And the Efilism Wiki’s FAQs page was also persuasive for accepting the reasoning behind Efilism, until I saw through Efilism’s fallacious reasoning and assumptions.
-The FAQs that I’ve seen for Georgism and other ideologies were also great introductions for getting to know those ideologies for the first time.
+The first FAQs that I saw for Georgism and other ideologies were also great introductions for getting to know those ideologies for the first time.